moebiussurfing/ofxWindowApp/README.md

 > [!CAUTION]
 > I have noticed many problems when reloading the window size and position settings when applying settings to the window application.
-This seems to be due to errors in `GLFW` or `OF` related to the size of the window bar.
-These problems also occur when using multiple monitors with different resolutions and repositioning.
-Usually the main monitor works fine, and other monitors may differ between sessions...
+This problem occur when using multiple monitors with different resolutions.
+Usually using the app in the main monitor works fine, but on other monitors settings may differ between sessions.
+This seems to be due to errors in `GLFW` or `OF` related maybe to the size of the window bar...

 ## FEATURES